MarkusThill/BitBully/doc/develop.md

 cz bump --prerelease rc
 cz bump --prerelease rc --increment minor # To bump the minor version and start a pre-release
 ```

+In this case, after pushing to the repository, only a small build for Python3.11 is performed and the results wheels are pushed to Test-PyPI instead of the real PyPi.

 ## Compiler